Kathy Heivilin, BS, CPIA, RBP

 animal, the drug should be disclosed to the potential adopter.

-C. Animals exposed to infectious agents are not eligible for adoption.
+C. Animals exposed to infectious agents are ineligible for adoption.

 D. Transgenic or immune-suppressed animals are not eligible for adoption.